Link groups of 4-manifolds: The Milnor group: links in and surfaces in

 \section{The Milnor group: links in $S^3$ and surfaces in $D^4$}

 In this section we recall the relevant results on Milnor groups and $\bar\mu$-invariants \cite{Milnor1}, \cite{Milnor2}.
-This material is used to set up the definition of flexible cells in section \ref{definitions section}.
-Sections \ref{invariants} -- \ref{homotopy} develop a generalization of the Milnor group and of other aspects of the theory in the context of flexible cells in $D^4$.
+This material is used to set up the definition of Bing cells in section \ref{definitions section}.
+Sections \ref{invariants} -- \ref{homotopy} develop a generalization of the Milnor group and of other aspects of the theory in the context of Bing cells in $D^4$.